On this page, you will find our office guidelines regarding Covid-19 as well as info on how to schedule your child for a

 WHO SHOULD TALK TO THEIR PROVIDER BEFORE GETTING THE VACCINE:

 · Anyone that is immunocompromised or on medication that affects your immune system

 · Anyone with a bleeding disorder or on a blood thinner

 · Anyone that is currently sick with a fever

-· Anyone with a history of a multisystem inflammatory syndrome in children after COVID-19 infection
+· Anyone with a history of a multisystem inflammatory syndrome in children after a COVID-19 infection

 HOW IS THE VACCINE GIVEN: